ManiVaultStudio/JupyterPlugin/README.md

 ## Usage

 You can use any local python environment (currently restricted to 3.11) with this plugin to interact with ManiVault.
 You need to provide a path to a python interpreter in the ManiVault settings for this.
 Go to `File` -> `Settings` -> `Plugin: Jupyter Launcher` -> `Python interpreter` and navigate to your local python interpreter.
-(These can be the same as used for biulding or any other).
+(These can be the same as used for building or any other).

-Upon the first start with a given interpreter, two comminication modules are automatically installed, which will help translate between ManiVault's data hierarchy and your Python script.
+Upon the first start with a given interpreter, two communication modules are automatically installed, which will help translate between ManiVault's data hierarchy and your Python script.

 To access data from ManiVault:
 ```python